lachlan-hore/Geiger-Controlled-Synth/README.md

 ## Overview

 **Geiger-Controlled-Synth** transforms real-time radiation detection into a dynamic audio-visual performance tool.
-Each pulse detected from the Geiger counter triggers a sound with a customizable **attack–sustain–decay** envelope, while the visuals respond with color, brightness, and pulse overlap — creating a living, reactive display of invisible energy.
+Each pulse detected from the Geiger counter triggers a sound, while the visuals respond with color and brightness, creating an interactive display of invisible energy.

-This version (v0.1.4) enhances expressiveness with more vivid waveform colors, improved random waveform behavior, and optimized visual rendering for smoother performance.

 ---